Bogus Antifa Claims Follow Capitol Riot

 Other known figures on the right were among those who publicly showcased their participation in the riot.
 For example, Tim Gionet, an alt-right personality known as “Baked Alaska,” live-streamed his participation in breaking into the Capitol.

-One woman, Ashli Babbit, reportedly an Air Force veteran, was fatally shot by a Capitol Police officer while rioters were “forcing their way toward the House Chamber” inside the Capitol, the department’s chief said.
-On Twitter, Babbit espoused her support for Trump and QAnon.
+One woman, Ashli Babbitt, reportedly an Air Force veteran, was fatally shot by a Capitol Police officer while rioters were “forcing their way toward the House Chamber” inside the Capitol, the department’s chief said.
+On Twitter, Babbitt espoused her support for Trump and QAnon.

+Update and correction, Jan.
+8: An earlier version of this story misspelled Babbitt’s last name.
+We have corrected that error and updated this story to include information on the Jan.
+7 death of a Capitol Police officer and a Jan.
+8 statement by an FBI official.

 Editor’s note: FactCheck.org is one of several organizations working with Facebook to debunk misinformation shared on social media.
 Our previous stories can be found here.